 Yesterday, the winds shifted and again caused smoke to fill many coastal communities as fires continue in more than 100 locations.
 However, many of the extremely dry areas received a considerable amount of rain over the last two days.
 This is one of the more significant rainfalls in the past few years.

-Springfield, MOMore than 100 fires continue to burn across Australia, and 36 of them are out of control.
+More than 100 fires continue to burn across Australia, and 36 of them are out of control.
 Smoke continues to affect the air quality in Sydney and many other coastal communities.
 More than 2,100 homes have been destroyed.
-A new Convoy of Hope team being deployed to the area is bringing gear bags, including masks with respirators and solar lanterns.
+Another Convoy of Hope team is being deployed to the area with gear bags, masks with respirators, and solar lanterns.

-Convoy of Hope already has staff on the ground to aid victims of this disaster with relief supplies.
-Additional team members are deploying soon to help areas that need it most.
+Convoy of Hope already has team members on the ground to aid victims of this disaster with relief supplies.
+Additional teams are deploying soon to help areas that need it most.